TheArturthur/CoppermindScraper/Cosmere/Shinovar.md

 [[Shubreth\|Shubreth-son-Mashalan]]
 ## Trivia
 The Shin people are the only Rosharans that would look Caucasian.
-The Shin people are the only group on Roshar to make wine out of grapes.
+The Shin people are the only group on Roshar who make wine out of grapes.
 Cats at one point lived in Shinovar.